 - Site Overview Existing conditions of the Peirce Island Wastewater Treatment Facility in November 2016.
 Prior to construction, the treatment process consisted of the Aerated Grit Chambers, followed by the Primary Clarifiers and Chlorine Contact Tanks. - Existing Sludge Processing Building/New Operations/Lab Building The last major building at the site that is under construction is the conversion of the existing Sludge Processing Building to the new Operations/Lab Building.
-On the Upper Level, installation of the flooring is continuing.
-In the Laboratory, the new cabinetry and counter tops have been installed.
-Installation of mechanical, electrical, and plumbing equipment in the laboratory is underway.
-HVAC and fire protection equipment throughout the building is being installed.
-The suspended ceiling grid has been
+On the roof, the roof drain overflow scuppers have been installed.
+On the Upper Level, installation of architectural finishes such as touch up painting, window blinds, and signage have been continuing, this included installation of the project's dedication plaque.
+As the building houses a laboratory, the plumbing system has been installed with neutralization tanks to neutralize any acids.
+On the Lower Level, completion of finish work is continuing, this includes floor sealants.